CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Overview

-Sensitive Data (SD) Connect allows you to store and share sensitive research data.
-The service provides a user interface that automatically encrypts files during upload and automatically decrypts them during downland.
-For large files (>100 GB), a command line tool can be used.
+Sensitive Data (SD) Connect allows you to store and share sensitive research data. **The service provides a user interface that automatically encrypts files during upload and automatically decrypts them during download.
+For large files (>100 GB), a command line tool can be used.**

 SD Connect serves as a workspace for collaborative research projects, facilitating data collection and sharing.
 Encrypted files stored in SD Connect are directly available for analysis, annotation or editing via SD Desktop.